-Matter Arising 1: Weekly Points Target (Operation) Impact depe date We r could poin The are a range of endoscopy procedures that can be carried out, and each procedure is ending on the complexity and the average time taken to complete it.
-A review of the shows that the points targets have been fluctuating since the start of the contract.
-The reviewed the number of points booked with RHS each week from the 02/07/22 to the d be compared to the weekly points targets and points achieved by RHS.
-The data provi ts targets are regularly not being met.
-Further information provided identified opport itoring of weekly bookings, targets and points achieved by RHS.
+Mat ter Arising 1: Weekly Points Target (Operation) Impact There are a range of endoscopy procedures that can be carried out, and each procedure has a points value, depending on the complexity and the average time taken to complete it.
+A review of the points achieved to date shows that the points targets have been fluctuating since the start of the contract.
+We reviewed the number of points booked with RHS each week from the 02/07/22 to the 25/09/22 so these could be compared to the weekly points targets and points achieved by RHS.
+The data provided confirmed that points targets are regularly not being met.
+Further information provided identified opportunities for greater monitoring of weekly bookings, targets and points achieved by RHS.
 Potential risk of: The service provider is not fully meeting their contractual requirements so the Health Board may not be receiving full value for money from the contract.
 Rec ommendation Priority Management should undertake the following to strengthen the performance arrangements with RHS: The weekend points target should be reviewed against the SLA and current performance levels to ensure it is realistic and achievable; and Develop a more robust methodology to ensure that the points achieved by RHS are effectively monitored against the weekly points booked and points target to enable an accurate assessment of the contractor's performance.
-Medium Agr eed Management Action Target Date Responsible Officer 1 The weekly target for points / number of patients seen each day has been agreed between the operational and clinical teams in Cardiff and Vale UHB and RHS and agreed as realistic and achievable.
+Medium Agr eed Management Action Responsible Officer 1 The weekly target for points / number of patients seen each day has been agreed between the operational and clinical teams in Cardiff and Vale UHB and RHS and agreed as realistic and achievable.
 RHS performance is monitored on a weekly basis at the weekly Wash-up calls.
 Complete General Manager